sentenza/sentenza.github.io/_posts/2020-12-10-scala-monadic-journey-1.md

 >
 > `flatMap` is a basic requirement, and you can **optionally** provide `map`, `withFilter` and `foreach`.
 >
-> However, there's no such thing as strict conformance to a `Monad` typeclass, like in Haskell.
+> However, there's no such thing as strict conformance to a `Monad` type class, like in Haskell.
 >
 > -- [Gabriele Petronella - What exactly makes Option a monad in Scala?](https://stackoverflow.com/a/25361305/1977778)